The pram in the hall … coming up FOR SALE soon.

 I remember pushing my younger siblings in that pram both as tiny babes, as toddlers & in later years, when they had outgrown the pram & it became a plaything to ride in.
 It sure took a beating from hauling around kids, their friends & a few pets along the way 🙂

 And I’m not sure it was the same pram Mum had when I was a babe.
-I used to have an old black & white photo of that pram, with me or one of my brothers in it, but sadly most of my treasured images, family photos I’d collected & collated over many years, were removed when I loaned out my albums a few years ago.
+I used to have an old black & white photo of that pram, with me or one of my brothers in it, but sadly most of my treasured images, family photos, collected & collated over many years & many I had taken as a teenager with my first camera, the old flash instamatic, were removed when I loaned out my albums a few years ago.
 It’s not like now where we can simply upload/download/share our electronic images over & over.

 The hood is reversible & moves back & forth & can be removed via the butterfly nuts.